Prohibited degree of kinship: South Africa

-South Korea

-In South Korea it had historically been forbidden to marry someone with the same surname and clan regardless of the distance of the relation, but this law was ruled unconstitutional in 1999.
-Conservative Lutherans also prohibit marriage within close degrees of consanguinity and affinity, even if not specifically outlawed by the state.

 Taiwan

 Article 983 of the Civil Code stipulates that a person may not marry any of the following relatives:

 (1) A lineal relative by blood or by marriage;

 (2) A collateral relative by blood is within the sixth degree of relationship.
 The limit to marriage shall not be applicable to persons of lineal relative within the fourth degree of relationship and collateral relative within the sixth degree of relationship by adoption.

 (3) A collateral relative by marriage is within the fifth degree of relationship of a different rank.

 The marriage prohibitions between relatives by marriage provided in the preceding paragraph shall continue to apply even after the dissolution of the marriage which has created the relationship.

 The limit to marriage with the lineal relative by blood or by marriage set forth in the first paragraph hereof shall be applicable to persons of lineal relative by adoption after ending of the adoption relationship.

 The Judicial Yuan Interpretation No.32 and No. 91 allows marriage between siblings by adoption when the adoption was intended for the marriage.
 When the interpretation was made, it was not uncommon for parents to adopt a child so that their own child can marry the adopted child when both children have grown up.

-Article 968 and 970 of the Civil Code states that"the degree of relationship by blood between a person and his lineal relative by blood shall be determined by counting the number of generations upwards or downwards from himself [as the case may be], one generation being taken as one degree.
+Article 968 and 970 of the Civil Code states that "the degree of relationship by blood between a person and his lineal relative by blood shall be determined by counting the number of generations upwards or downwards from himself [as the case may be], one generation being taken as one degree.
 As between the person and his collateral relative, the degree of relationship shall be determined by the total number of generations counting upwards from himself to the common lineal ancestor and then from such common ancestor downwards to the relative by blood with whom the degree of relationship is to be determined."
 The line and degree of relationship between relatives by marriage shall be determined as follows:

 (1) In regard to the spouse of a relative by blood, by the line and degree of relationship of the person who is married to the said spouse;

 (2) In regard to a relative by blood of a spouse, by the line and the degree of relationship between such relative by blood and the said spouse;

 (3) In regard to the person who is married to the relative by blood of his spouse, by the line and the degree of relationship between such person and the said spouse.

 In short, a person can be considered as being "merged" with their spouse when counting degree of relationship.